 - Think a step ahead - When pursuing a job consider how it fits into your long-term plan.
 Will there be opportunities for advancement?
 Will it give you the opportunity to try out an occupation and help you decide whether you would want to do this for a career?

-- Never too old to learn something new - Your ideal career pathway may require you to pursue additional education, which may be costly.
+- You are never too old to learn something new - Your ideal career pathway may require you to pursue additional education, which may be costly.
 Take advantage of any professional development opportunities that are offered.
 This is a win-win scenario where you receive training to help you gain new skills and advance and your employer has an employee they know will be an asset in the future.

 - Do your research - Another way to better understand the experience and qualifications required for your desired job is to read current job listings in your area.
 This gives you a good idea of what experience, education, and skills are required to achieve your goals.
 With this knowledge, you can start to develop these skills and will be well prepared once you meet the qualifications.